- Amy Dalwood-Fairbanks

 The magic happens when you slow, soften, and attune, becoming the steady rhythm in their storm.

 For a child with ADHD, that anchor is everything.
-It helps them transition from brain overload to relational safety; from reactive chaos to repair and recovery.
+It helps them transition from brain overload to relational safety, from reactive chaos to repair and recovery.

-Over time, repeated experiences of successful co-regulation help your child internalise stability: “Even when I’m in chaos, someone stays calm beside me.”
+Over time, repeated experiences of successful co-regulation help your child internalise stability.
+They learn, “Even when I’m in chaos, someone stays calm beside me.”
+That’s how children begin to build inner calm.

 Introducing the After-School Meltdown Toolkit